PaddleCV-SIG/MedicalSeg/README.md

 ### 2. Speed
-We add GPU acceleration in data preprocess using [CuPy](https://docs.cupy.dev/en/stable/index.html).
+We implemented GPU acceleration in data preprocess using [CuPy](https://docs.cupy.dev/en/stable/index.html).
 Compared with preprocess data on CPU, acceleration enable us to use about 40% less time in data prepeocessing.
 The following shows the time we spend in process COVID-19 CT scans.

 <center>